The house and its facilities

 6 antennas via 5 coaxes (see list at the bottom) and a sixth, short, coax for own experiments with SW-antennas or similar, 7 antenna splitters (one coax serves two wires via a remote relay) with 10 outputs (BNC) and one built-in preamplifier each, a couple of spare splitters (6 outputs each), several coaxial cables (BNC/BNC) ready to use.
 But please bring your own if you can!
 7×10 = 70 needed if all outputs are used simultaneously!
 All cables should be RG58 or 50 – 75 ohm shielded cables!
 Some adapters (BNC and PL258), audio cables, antenna boxes etc. may be found here but bring your own to be sure you will get the best out of the trip!
 Please test quality at home as repairs may be impossible up here.
 After the expedition you may donate adapters, cables, tables, books etc. to the QTH.
 They could come in handy the next time if you, or someone else, forget to bring something.

-One Lowe HF-225 receiver and a cassette recorder has been added to the permanent equipment in Parka!
+One Lowe HF-225 receiver has been added to the permanent equipment in Parka!
 If your own radio breaks down or you forgot to bring the power supply it could be gold worth!
 You can rent it by paying 30 SEK per night to SDXF when it is not needed to solve a problem!
 Please book the radio when booking to ensure availability.
 First come first served.
-If needed to replace a radio that breaks down, the booking is not valid any more.
+If there is need to replace a radio that breaks down, the booking is not valid any more.